makefile-inc/common/README.md

 apk update && apk add --no-cache bash
 ```

-By default, `alpine` does not conains bash.
+By default, `alpine` does not contains bash.

 #### MacOS